combax/From-Data-to-Justice/README.md

 ### EDA

-Exploratory data analysis was conducted with help of R present in **final R file.qmd** to determine trends in data and seeing importance of various features for prediction.
+Exploratory data analysis was conducted with help of R present in **EDA_R_code.qmd** to determine trends in data and seeing importance of various features for prediction.

 ---